-Neruda

 fallen from the fig tree

+Astronomers have captured a distant black hole creating the galaxy that will eventually become its home.
 By sending a jet of gas into a neighboring galaxy, the black hole has touched off star formation at a rate 100 times the galactic average.

 “Our study suggests that supermassive black holes can trigger the formation of stars, thus ‘building’ their own host galaxies,” David Elbaz, lead author of a paper on the work in the journal Astronomy and Astrophysics, said in a press release.
 “This link could also explain why galaxies hosting larger black holes have more stars.”